 - 3 g katsuobushi ½ cup

-- Put the sanbaizu and mirin in a pot and bring to the boil.
+- Put the sanbaizu and mirin in a pot and bring to a boil.

 - Add the katsuobushi flakes and turn off the heat.

-- Let it sit a little, then strain.
+- Let it sit a little, then strain in a cheesecloth.
 Aaaand that’s it!

 Did you make this recipe?